| Last updated: October 18th, 2023

 They also offer a holiday lights tour in December, which you can learn more about here.

 Big Bus Tours – Night Tour Ticket

-Big Bus Tours don’t have quite the same level of personality as San Francisco Love Tours, but they do offer a night tour ticket that you can use for their double-decker bus.
+Big Bus Tours doesn’t have quite the same level of personality as the San Francisco Love Tours, but they do offer a night tour ticket that you can use for their double-decker bus.

-It’s also one of the least expensive night tour options in San Francisco, at only $35 for adults and $25 for kids.
-However, their night tour is only an hour long.
-It departs at 6:30 pm, 7:00 pm, and 7:30 pm.
+It’s one of the least expensive night tour options in San Francisco at $50 for adults and $40 for kids.

-I love a good ghost tour and there’s a tour company in San Francisco that only specializes in running a ghost walking tour through the city.
+I love a good ghost tour and there are two tour companies in San Francisco that only specialize in running ghost walking tours through the city.

-You can find out more about the tour here.
+You can learn more about the tour and grab tickets here.

 Pub Crawl San Francisco

 If you’re traveling by yourself or in a small group and want to go out but don’t know anyone else in the city, a pub crawl is a fun way to have a raucous night out on the town.